DenisAndGzh/EEG-Emotion-Recognition/README.md

 ## Setup And Run

-In order to run the code you need to request the [Seed Dataset](https://bcmi.sjtu.edu.cn/home/seed/seed.html), you need to apply for it, download the dataset and copy the SEED folder of the dataset to the root directory.
+In order to run feature extraction you need to request the [Seed Dataset](https://bcmi.sjtu.edu.cn/home/seed/seed.html), you need to apply for it, download the dataset and copy the SEED folder of the dataset to the root directory.
+Or you can also use the features already extracted in TrainData.

+To run Model:

 ```shell
 cd EmotionClassifierModel
 python Models.py
 ```

-To run Application
+To run Application:

 ```shell
 cd EmotionClassifierApplication